Person: Jonathan Zittrain

-I capitalized on three different affordances: I took an internship in San Francisco two summers ago, I started a blog, and I joined the #MSUSXSW team going to Austin—three very separate activities I never expected would bump into each other.
-Yet they did and the result was a chance to meet Jonathan.
+I capitalized on three different affordances: I took an internship in San Francisco two summers ago; I started a blog; and I joined the Michigan State University group going to Austin—three very separate activities I never expected would bump into each other.
+Yet they did, and the result was a chance to meet Jonathan.

-Figure out what sparks your interest and dive into it head first; you never know where a path will lead.
+Figure out what sparks your interest and dive into it head-first; you never know where that path will lead.